CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 ## Audience

-If sold or licensed, kard would be marketed towards other companies trying to build networks amongst their own employees and with other companies.
-Since kard is a paperless, digital business card application that has all the necessary information for a business card, this allows individuals from these companies to initiate the same type of connection without meeting in person and adapting their thick wallets' worth of business cards into a part of their digital lives.
-A subset of this audience would likely be younger professionals who are trying to develop their corporate presence and connections and live a minimalistic, environmentally friendly lifestyle that they implement by going paperless if possible.
+If sold or licensed, kard would be marketed towards other companies in order to help them and their employees build networks amongst their team and with other companies.
+To market, kard features a paperless, digital business card sharing tool that behaves the same as a physical business card.
+The main companies that implement kard will likely do so to appeal to a younger workforce and to promote environmentally conscious solutions within their company.
+Like traditional business cards, kard will likely appeal more to young professionals or professionals looking for a new job to build their industry connections.
+An additional subset given the digital feature of kard will likely appeal greater to the more tech-savvy and environmentally-aware members of the companies.

 ## Target demographics